-European June car sales slow as Brexit vote cuts confidence
+European June car sales slow after Brexit vote

 European car-sales growth slowed in June as the British vote on exiting the European Union weighed on business and consumer confidence.